Hundreds of new satellites of figure-eight orbit computed with high precision: Introduction

-In this paper we use the modified Newton's method for a purposeful search of new satellites (topological powers) of the famous figure-eight orbit \cite{Moore}.
-There are two known figure-eight solutions: Moore's figure eight orbit \cite{Moore, Montgomery}, which is a stable choreography, and Simo's figure-eight orbit which is also stable, but is not a choreography \cite{Simo}.
+In this paper we use the presented in \cite{Ourpaper} modified Newton's method for a purposeful search of new satellites (topological powers) of the famous figure-eight orbit \cite{Moore}.
+There are two known figure-eight solutions: Moore's figure eight orbit \cite{Moore, Montgomery}, which is a stable choreography, and Simo's figure-eight orbit which is of hyperbolic-elliptic type and is not a choreography \cite{Simo}.
 A choreography is such a periodic solution, for which all bodies move along one and the same trajectory with a time delay of $T/3$, where $T$ is the period of the solution.
 Satellites of figure-eight are of special interest as it is expected that some of them are stable periodic orbits and (or) choreographies.
-Our work is motivated by the works \cite{Shuv3, Shuv4}, where many new satellites of figure-eight are found, including new choreographies, and particularly one stable choreography, which is until now only the second stable choreography found after the Moore's figure eight orbit.
-In this work we first make a general search and then concentrate on a small window for initial conditions.
-As a result we manage to find 427 satellites of the figure-eight orbit (398 new ones), including 7 new stable choreographies.
+Our work is motivated by the works \cite{Shuv3, Shuv4}, where many new satellites of figure-eight with zero angular momentum are found, including new choreographies, and particularly one stable choreography, which is until now only the second stable choreography found after the Moore's figure-eight orbit.
+Many three-body choreographies (345) are also found in \cite{Simo}, but they are with nonzero angular momentum and undetermined topological type.

+In this work we first make a general search and then concentrate on a small domain for initial conditions.
+As a result we manage to find 821 satellites of the figure-eight orbit (778 new ones), including 7 new linearly stable choreographies.